This integration is powered by Singer's Microsoft Azure SQL Database tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 For the connection from Stitch to be successful, you’ll need to configure the firewall for your instance to allow access from our IP addresses.

-- On the page that displays, click the name of the database you want to connect to Stitch.
+- Locate and open the database you want to connect to Stitch.

 - For each of Stitch’s IP addresses listed below, create a rule: